Lgbarros/contador-caracteres/README.md

 - Creation of the counter made with JavaScript and jQuery.

 To view the project, you can check the GitHub Pages link: https://lgbarros.github.io/contador-caracteres/

+##Subtitle

+Characters: The counter is identified as a character whenever a key on your keyboard is used.
+Example: Enter, Space, Tab and etc;

+Words: The counter identifies a word whenever the Space key is used between words;

+Lines: The counter interprets as a line whenever the Enter key is used.

+Spaces: The counter interprets as space whenever the Spacebar/Space key is used.